 Brenda is a long-standing member of Mandell Pinder LLP’s specific claims team.
 She remains committed to helping to resolve these historic wrongs and sees such resolution as a necessary part of reconciliation.

-In 2011, after decades of negotiations, Brenda assisted the St’at’imc Chiefs Council reach their historic agreement with BC Hydro and the Province of BC regarding the footprint and ongoing impacts of hydroelectric projects in their Territory.
+Assisted the St’at’imc Chiefs Council in 2011, after years of negotiation, reach their historic agreement with BC Hydro and the Province of BC regarding the footprint and ongoing impacts of hydroelectric projects in their Territory.